mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server, location

 Overrides the main "Sample Rate" specified for the [Real-Time Log](/docs/portal/edge-configurations/creating-property#real-time-log). `factor` can be an integer in [0, 65535] or a variable.
 A value of 0 disables the logging; 1 means do not downsample; N>1 means one log entry for every N requests.
 If the variable value is an empty string, the main setting is not overridden.
 An invalid value in the variable results in a factor of 100.
 The actual sample factor can be included in the log with the variable [`$realtime_log_ds_factor`](/docs/edge-logic/built-in-variables#realtime_log_ds_factor).
+This variable can only be used in the Edge Logic.
+In the Load Balancer Logic, one can directly use `set $realtime_log_ds_factor {factor}` to override the default sample rate.

 ### [`return`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#return)